IIIF/website/source/community/faq/index.md

 ## What are the benefits of IIIF?

-To see how IIIF serves other institutions and researchers, check out the [Demos]({{ page.webprefix }}/apps-demos/#implementation-demos) section of this site, and don't miss the [IIIF Awesome list][awesome] for lots of links to tools, demos, tutorials, and other resources.
+To see how IIIF serves other institutions and researchers, check out the [Demos]({{ page.webprefix }}/apps-demos/#implementation-demos) section of this site, and don't miss the [IIIF Awesome list][awesome]{:.external} for lots of links to tools, demos, tutorials, and other resources.

 IIIF allows for: